minimaxir/gemimg/README.md

 ![](/docs/notebooks/gens/Yfu8aIfpHufVz7IP4_WEsAc@0.5x.webp)

-You can also input two (or more!) images/image paths to do things like combine images or put the object from Image A into Image B.
+You can also input two (or more!) images/image paths to do things like combine images or put the object from Image A into Image B without having to train a [LoRA](https://huggingface.co/docs/diffusers/training/lora).

 You can also guide the generation with an input image, similar to [ControlNet](https://github.com/lllyasviel/ControlNet) implementations.
-As an example, given this input drawing and prompt:
+Giving Gemini 2.5 Flash Image this input drawing and prompt:

 ![](docs/files/pose_control_base.png)